 From there, you can know which part of your website really needs your attention and take immediate action to rectify them.

-So here you go, things that you can and cannot do with Google Analytics.
+So here you go, things that you can and cannot do with Google Analytics for beginners.
 We hope you learn something useful from this post.
 If you have any further questions, we will be pleased to answer them.